SafeMedia/autonomi-chrome-extension/README.md

 To install it you must go here and download anttp: https://github.com/traktion/AntTP/releases/tag/v0.6.2

 Then run the file to start anttp in the background.
+You don't need to do any proxy stuff.

-Be sure to install the npm packages for the extension development testing:
+Then be sure to install the npm packages for the extension development testing:

 ```bash